 The AVID course is designed to prepare students for success in postsecondary education.
-This is the 10th grade course which when combined with AVID 1, 3 and 4, will provide the support and skill development in areas specifically aligned with success in rigorous courses in the foundation content areas and in preparing students for success in college.
+This is the beginning-level course which, when combined with AVID 2, 3 and 4, will provide support and skill development in areas specifically aligned with success in rigorous courses in the foundation content areas and in preparing students for success in college.
+Students in this course will also cover the Communication Applications TEKS.
+At the end of the school year, students will have the opportunity to receive a 0.5 credit for Communication Applications through credit by exam.
 A recommendation, application and interview are required.
 Students must be accepted into the AVID program.